 An MCA is ideal for small business owners who:

-• Need cash flow for immediate business needs
+Need cash flow to address immediate business needs.

-• Have been denied traditional bank loans due to poor credit or lack of business credit history
+Have been denied traditional bank loans due to poor credit or a lack of business credit history.

 The Application Process for a Merchant Cash Advance